Iowa school shooting hurts 3; police say 2 in custody

-DES MOINES, Iowa (AP) — Three people were injured Monday in a shooting at a Des Moines school on the edge of the city’s downtown.
+DES MOINES, Iowa (AP) — A teacher and two other people, including at least one student, were injured Monday in a shooting at a Des Moines school on the edge of the city’s downtown.

 A student and a teacher were taken to hospitals in critical condition, and another person was in stable condition, Des Moines police Sgt.
 Paul Parizek said.